-If your doctor recommends surgery for your shoulder arthritis, there are a number of possible surgical interventions, depending on your condition:
+If your doctor recommends surgery for shoulder arthritis, there are a number of surgical interventions available.
+Depending on your condition, these treatments include:

-- joint replacement surgery: Also called arthroplasty, joint replacement of the shoulder involves replacing the parts of the shoulder damaged by arthritis with an artificial prosthesis.
+- Joint replacement surgery: Also called arthroplasty, joint replacement of the shoulder involves replacing the parts of the shoulder damaged by arthritis with an artificial prosthetic joint.

 - Arthroscopy: Certain milder forms of arthritis can be treated with an arthroscopic procedure.
 This involves a surgeon relieving joint pain through small incisions and “cleaning out” your joint.
 A tiny camera is inserted into the joint and this camera guides the surgeon.

 - Resection arthroplasty: This procedure involves surgically removing bone from your collarbone.
 In its place, scar tissue develops, which helps arthritis of specific joints.

 Talk to your doctor if you or a loved one experiences shoulder pain or other symptoms that may be related to arthritis.
 Since pain and stiffness associated with shoulder arthritis can worsen over time, it’s important that you don’t ignore symptoms.
 Your doctor may order several tests to diagnose arthritis of the shoulder, such as blood tests and MRI or CT scans.